 dr2chase also has made the point that snow clearance is much more practical on the eastbound bikeway, which has only one driveway entrance in its entire length.
 Here is his photo illustrating that:

 The bikeway on each side is designated as one-way.
 People are likely to use both of them for two-way travel, and not only in snow season, because a cyclist must stand in the street to lift the bicycle over the curb of the eastbound bikeway at most locations.
 Also note the seam between asphalt and concrete running down the middle of the photo above.
 It is intended to separate bicyclists from pedestrians.
 It won’t, especially with two-way bicycling, and over the years, it will deteriorate so it traps bicycle wheels. dr2chase and I have both made the point that a properly-designed, designated two-way bikeway on the south side of Concord Avenue, adjacent to Fresh Pond Park, would have made good sense, connecting with the existing bikeways in the park and crossing only one driveway in its entire length — at a signalized intersection.
 I also would have liked to keep the street at its previous width, with street-level bike lanes, to allow efficient through travel and make it possible to reach the eastbound bikeway without lifting a bicycle over a curb.

 The mailbox adjacent to the 5-foot-wide bikeway adds a nice touch as well.
 Nick it with your handlebar, and you go down hard.
 Even without such obstructions, 5 feet is minimal for one-way travel.
-This mailbox is one of a large number of fixed-object hazard adjacent to the bikeway.
+This mailbox is one of a large number of fixed-object hazards adjacent to the bikeway.

 Not all hazards are fixed-object hazards.
 There are these trash barrels.

-Behind the trash barrels, you may notice a car discharging passengers.
+Behind the trash barrels, you may have noticed a car discharging passengers.
 A cyclist who regularly rides Concord Avenue reports that delivery vehicles also now stop in the bikeway.

 My next photos show what I call the X-merge, or double-cross merge.